 Management has evaluated subsequent events through the date of issuance of the financial data included herein.
-There have been no subsequent events that occurred during such period that would require disclosure in this Annual Report on Form 10-K or would be required to be recognized in the Consolidated Financial Statements as of December 31, 2017.
+Except for the stock repurchase program described in the preceding paragraph, there have been no subsequent events that occurred during such period that would require disclosure in this Annual Report on Form 10-K or would be required to be recognized in the Consolidated Financial Statements as of December 31, 2018.